MichaelDu9226/Alexa-Core-Test/README.md

 # Alexa-Core-Test (the new & awesome version)

 This is a client demo for Amazon's Alexa Voice Service(AVS).
-This pproject is still ongoing.
+This project is still ongoing.
 ## Requirements

 You will need:

-1. **MT7887 HDK**
+1. **MT7687 HDK**
     - WIFI SOC
     - I2C
     - I2S Slave